SahilSSalunke/superninja/_services/100-to-1-in-the-stock-market.md

 On diversification - 'People who bet on all of the horses in a race always have a winner but never make any money.'

+Paul Garrett's four criteria

+- Small in size
+- Relatively unknown
+- Unique or new product/ service with long-term prospects
-- Nata perque
+- Strong management
-- Et ferrugine laedam
-- Cedere tandem Atlante maiestas Italicis ut forma

 Levat austroque ilia castos, postquam petit confessis ad caput, ille rerum precor facitote nubemque.
 Potuit Celadon Martem?